NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.md

 ## Dependency management with niv

-If you'd like a bit more automation around bumping dependencies, including nixpkgs, [niv](https://github.com/nmattia/niv/) is made for exactly that.
+If you'd like a bit more automation around bumping dependencies, including Nixpkgs, [niv](https://github.com/nmattia/niv/) is made for exactly that.
 Niv itself is available in `nixpkgs` so using it is simple: